vippsas/vipps-plugins/README.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/vipps-plugins).

 <!-- END_COMMENT -->

+Vipps provides several open source plugins for various web solutions.
+This page gives an overview, and the sections below have more details.
+We update this table as soon as statuses or plans change.

 If you need help with your customer relationship with Vipps, [contact customer service](https://vipps.no/hjelp/vipps/).